RomankoMikhail/libcbimage/README.md

 # May i assist you with your project?
 Yes, you can!
 Also, I need an interpreter, to arrange the documentation and make comments in the code.
 If you want to add new features or fix bugs -> create Pull Requsets.

+# Where i may found some documantation?
+It is stored in docs in RTF and HTML format + code have doxygen comments!

 # Copyright
 MIT License